Skip to content

 Better.
 Not perfect.

-The problem with both architectures is that they assume stable situations.
-Hobbes gives you crisis management—decisive action when chaos threatens.
-Locke gives you normal operations—fair processes when time permits.
+Both architectures assume stable situations.
+Hobbes gives you crisis management---decisive action when chaos threatens.
+Locke gives you normal operations---fair processes when time permits.

 But what about environments that keep changing?
-What about the situation where the rules that worked yesterday don’t fit what’s happening today?
+What about the situation where yesterday’s rules don’t fit what’s happening today?

-This is where Teece comes in—not a political philosopher but a strategy theorist who thought about how organizations survive in dynamic environments.
+This is where Teece comes in---a strategy theorist who thought about how organizations survive in dynamic environments.
 His answer: dynamic capabilities.
-Doing the right things — sensing, seizing, transforming — rather than just doing things right.
+Sensing, seizing, transforming.
 The organization that can’t adapt dies, no matter how well it executes its current strategy.

 For agent systems, this means the architecture itself needs to be adaptive.
 The Leviathan model works until it doesn’t.
 The Lockean constraints work until the world shifts and the constraints become obstacles.
-The system needs to be able to sense when its own structure is failing and reorganize.
+The system needs to sense when its own structure is failing and reorganize.

 I’m still working on this part.
-It’s harder than the others because it requires the system to observe itself—to notice when the committee problem is re-emerging, or when the Leviathan is crushing useful dissent, or when the rules have calcified into bureaucracy.
-Self-awareness in a machine is not the same thing as self-awareness in a person, but something functionally similar is needed.
+It’s harder than the others because it requires the system to observe itself---to notice when the committee problem is re-emerging, or when the Leviathan is crushing useful dissent, or when the rules have calcified into bureaucracy.
+Something functionally similar to self-awareness, even if the mechanism is entirely different from how a person achieves it.

 You can’t optimize your way to an answer because the trade-offs are genuine.
-Leviathan is faster but loses diversity.
+The Leviathan is faster but loses diversity.
 Locke is fairer but slower.
 Dynamic capabilities are adaptive but complex.
-There’s no architecture that maximizes all the values simultaneously.
+No architecture maximizes all the values simultaneously.

 Political philosophy exists because human societies face these trade-offs too.
 Hobbes and Locke and their descendants didn’t converge on a single answer because there isn’t one.
 There are different answers for different situations, different values, different risks you’re willing to take.

-The same is true for agent systems.
-The architecture you choose embeds a political philosophy, whether you acknowledge it or not.
+The architecture you choose for your agent system embeds a political philosophy, whether you acknowledge it or not.
 Every multi-agent system has politics.
 The design choice is which politics.

 My multi-agent systems are polities.
 Little societies with their own constitutions, written or implied.
-When I build a system with a Leviathan-agent, I’m creating an autocracy.
-When I add constraints and processes, I’m building a constitutional order.
-When I let agents negotiate without hierarchy, I’m running an experiment in anarchism.
+A system with a Leviathan-agent is an autocracy.
+Add constraints and processes and you’re building a constitutional order.
+Let agents negotiate without hierarchy and you’re running an experiment in anarchism.

-This isn’t just metaphor.
+This isn’t metaphor.
 The dynamics are homologous.
-Agents trained on human text exhibit human-like social behaviors.
-They defer to authority.
-They hedge in the face of conflict.
-They form coalitions.
-They perform for audiences.
+Agents trained on human text exhibit human-like social behaviors---they defer to authority, hedge in the face of conflict, form coalitions, perform for audiences.

 Understanding organizations helps you design agent systems because agent systems are organizations, at least in the ways that matter for coordination.